Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Membership Rewards points can be especially valuable if you transfer them to travel partners.

-- Some products are charge cards, meaning you have to pay off your balances in full each month.
+- Some products require you pay off your balances in full each month.
 This could be a downside if you like paying off your balances over time.

 - Not as widely accepted as Mastercard or Visa.